Learn to rank your website higher in the search results for more traffic! Sign up for my free SEO workshop!

 Without further ado, let’s learn how people are using TikTok to become famous (and how you can, too)!

-Here is the fastest way to become TikTok famous
+7 ways to become TikTok famous

 1. Focus on shareability

 Many people make videos of themselves dancing or lip-syncing and think it’s enough to make them famous on TikTok.
 Here’s the thing: it’s not.
 TikTok is more than a “karaoke app” and there are so many different types of videos you can post to the platform that will get you more followers.

 Highly sharable TikTok videos fall into five main categories:

 - educational (teach someone how to do something interesting)

 - comedic (post funny videos like skits or comedic bits)

 - relatable (post videos your audience will nod their heads in agreement to)

 - entertaining (share something interesting you can do that not many others can)